 Note: The SP may be expected to mark a call with “B” attestation or lower if it does not exercise control over the population of calling TNs on a given customer UNI.

-Where origid is populated at the granularity of a customer or UNI that may be associated with an individual person, such as for a residential or small business service, the origid used should be a persistent but not permanent value.
+The origid value should be a persistent and/or permanently assigned value at the selected source granularity.
+Where origid is populated at the granularity of a customer or UNI that may be associated with an individual person, such as for a residential or small business service, the originating SP should consider the use of an origid value that is not permanently associated with the customer or UNI in case a permanent value may expose additional private information.
 For example, the origid value may persist for the length of a SIP registration or a 24-hour period before being cycled.

 Conclusions

 The SHAKEN standard protects information exchanged between an originating and terminating SP over one or more direct or intermediate NNIs.
-The attestation claim encodes the originating SPs knowledge of the SPs customer or other SP traffic source.
+The attestation claim encodes the originating SP’s knowledge of the SP’s customer or other SP traffic source.
 The validity of these markings rely on security services and security administration procedures applied by the originating SP and in some cases the SP’s customer if the customer is not the same entity as the end user.
-The origid claim for each call should be populated at a granularity that both supports traffic source identification and traceback within the originating SPs network and to aid the terminating/verifying SP in correlating traffic from common sources when that correlation might be of use for analytical purposes.
+The origid claim for each call should be populated at a granularity that both supports traffic source identification and traceback within the originating SP’s network and to aid the terminating/verifying SP in correlating traffic from common sources when that correlation might be of use for analytical purposes.
 Best practices for the application of UNI security services in support of SHAKEN attestation are expected to evolve as the industry gains experience with the use of the SHAKEN framework.

 Annex A: Use case examples for UNI Identity, Authentication, and Authorization in relation to SP use of SHAKEN (Informative)